a-bentofreire/numnjstoix/README.md

 ## Requirements

-NumNJsToIx v0.2+ requires node 22.2 or above.
+NumNJsToIX v1.0+ requires node 22.2 or above.

-NumNJsToIx uses `node-gyp` to compile the C++ addon to binary format.
+NumNJsToIX uses `node-gyp` to compile the C++ addon to binary format.
 So read the [node-gyp](https://www.npmjs.com/package/node-gyp) requirements section to determined what is the required software for your platform.

-NumNJsToIx is implemented in [C++11](https://en.wikipedia.org/wiki/C%2B%2B11), therefore the C++ compiler must support C++11 compilation.
+NumNJsToIX is implemented in [C++11](https://en.wikipedia.org/wiki/C%2B%2B11), therefore the C++ compiler must support C++11 compilation.

 ## Data Types